Basilar part of pons

-The basilar part of pons, also known as basis pontis, is the ventral part of the pons; the dorsal part is known as the pontine tegmentum.
+The basilar part of pons, also known as basis pontis, or basilar pons, is the ventral part of the pons (ventral pons) in the brainstem; the dorsal part (dorsal pons) is known as the pontine tegmentum.

-The basilar pons makes up two thirds of the pons within the brainstem.
+The basilar part of the pons makes up two thirds of the pons.
 It has a ridged appearance with a shallow groove at the midline.
-This groove is called the basilar sulcus and is covered by the basilar artery, which feeds into the Circle of Willis and provides blood supply to the brainstem and cerebellum.
-The basilar pons has this kind of appearance due to the fibers that come out of the pons and enter the cerebellum.
-This part of the brainstem contains fibers from the corticospinal tract (a descending pathway for neurons to reach other structures in the body), pontine nuclei, and transverse pontine fibers.
-The corticospinal tract carries neurons from the primary motor cortex in the brain to the spinal cord, aiding in voluntary motor movement of the body.
-In addition to passing through the basilar pons, corticospinal tract fibers go through other structures of the brainstem, such as the internal capsule and the crus cerebri.
+This groove is the basilar sulcus and is covered by the basilar artery.
+The basilar artery feeds into the circle of Willis providing blood supply to the brainstem and cerebellum.
+The ridged appearance is due to the fibers that come out of the pons to enter the cerebellum.
+The basilar pons contains fibers from the corticospinal tract (a descending pathway for neurons to reach other structures in the body), pontine nuclei, and transverse pontine fibers.
+The corticospinal tract carries fibres from the primary motor cortex to the spinal cord, aiding in voluntary motor movement of the body.
+In addition to passing through the ventral pons, corticospinal tract fibers go through other structures of the brainstem, including the internal capsule and the crus cerebri.